Customizing the SDK

 try:

-# Build the SDK with MySQL backend (storage, tree store, and token store)
+# Build the SDK with the MySQL storage backend (storage, tree store,

 builder = SdkBuilder(config=config, seed=seed)